rust-basel/fullstack-rust-workshop/src/02-setup.md

 ## Project structure

 We will have everything in the same repository.
-So the backend and the frontend are easier to sync.
+So the backend and the frontend are easier to keep in sync for code updates.

 First start with a directory, let's call it *fullstack-workshop* and hop into this directory (and init git).